this in JavaScript according to official specification

 Dot notation refers to the syntax where two identifiers are separated by a dot, e.g., theObj.theProperty.
 For function calls, it looks like theObj.doThing() or theObj["doThing"](), which are equivalent.

-Tip: Understanding dot notation is key when analyzing this in method calls, as it directly affects what this is refers to.
+Tip: Understanding dot notation is key when analyzing

 this in the Global Environment